Ace1928/type_forge/docs/autoapi/type_forge/typing/aliases/index.rst

        - Collection specializations
        - Error handling and result representations

-   Each alias embodies the Eidosian principle that "types are firewalls between intention and mistake."
+   Each alias embodies Eidosian principles: that "types are firewalls between intention and mistake."